Feel the aura of Delphi’s world-famous archaeological site

 The Tholos of Athena Pronaia

 Every pilgrimage to Delphi began here.
-A circular building from the 4th century BC, the Tholos is where visitors offered a sacrifice to the Athena Pronaia, considered the guardian of Pythia, before moving on to the Temple of Apollo around 800m away.
+A circular building from the 4th century BC, the Tholos is where visitors offered a sacrifice to Athena Pronaia, considered the guardian of Pythia, before moving on to the Temple of Apollo around 800m away.
 It originally consisted of 20 Doric columns arranged around 10 Corinthian columns.

 The Ancient Theatre